The Call for Presentations is closed.

 Please consider forwarding this invitation to speakers who you believe could contribute to this goal.

-The presentation template for IDUG 2020 is available and can be downloaded here .
+The presentation template for IDUG 2020 is available and can be downloaded here for virtual conference .

 Not sure if this is something for you?
 Check out the User Speakers page for some convincing arguments and learn how we can help you.